kapobajza/react-graphql-sample/README.md

-# 🚀 Welcome to your new awesome project!
+# React Sample App

-This project has been created using **webpack-cli**, you can now run
+This is a sample React app, where you can browse through posts of users.

 ```
 npm run build